chamambom/resume/docs/index.md

-## 🎤 Most Difficult customers (According to me)
+## 🎤 Types of difficult customer
-- Ever worked with a customer who has an I.T department which doesnt know how their applications ,network and servers are configured ? <br>
+- A customer who has an I.T department which which isnt familiar with how their applications ,network and servers are configured ? <br>
-- Customers with an I.T department reporting to the finance department ? where justification is required from the service provider on why we must do the project? <br>
+- Customers with an I.T department reporting to the finance department ? everything is about cost ? <br>
-- Customers with that I.T Guy who will change stuff during project execution and when stuff stops working deny that he ever touched anything ? <br>
+- Customers with that I.T Guy who will change configurations during project execution and when it stops working deny that he ever touched anything ? <br>
 - Customers with that I.T guy who doesnt pay attention during project execution - Only to take you back to square one during project handover? <br>
 - Customers who dont want to pay for a managed service support contract but will continue to bother you anyway and always get away with it ? <br>
 - Customers who always blame the service provider so as to get the service provider to do it for free ? <br>
 - Customers who are so deep in processes it takes months to get access to their environment to start a project ? <br>
-- Customers with a bureaucratic system where departments are so isolated - the service provider has to talk to each department to get stuff done ? <br>
+- Customers with a bureaucratic system where departments are so isolated - you have to initiate communications to each department to get anything done ? <br>

 💖 **Well you are out of luck -  customer always wins - deal with it**